janek37/popular-phylogeny/README.md

 # Popular Phylogeny

-This is a handcrafted database for use with my phylogeny-explorer project (to be revealed soon).
+This is a handcrafted database for use with my phylogeny-explorer project: https://github.com/janek37/phylogeny-explorer.